Lay Leadership Development

 Discernment of Call:

-- Suzanne Farnham, Joseph Gill, Taylor McLean, and Susan Ward, Listening Hearts: Discerning Call in Community (Harrisburg, PA: Morehouse, rev.ed.
-2001).
+- Farnham, Suzanne; Gill, Joseph; McLean, Taylor, and Ward, Susan.
+Listening Hearts: Discerning Call in Community 2001 Morehouse, rev.ed.
 Only through learning to hear with our hearts tuned closely to God can we discern how we should find our way though the crowded and confusing thicket of our life.
 The author leads the reader through a gentle process for discovering how to invite God’s presence into every aspect of their daily life.
 As her suggestions are put into practice, the reader will find themselves opening more and more to God’s infinite possibilities.

 - Portaro, Sam.
 Transforming Vocation.
 2008 Church Publishing.
 In the Episcopal Church, it seems the only real purpose and end of Christian discernment is professional ordination, either to the priesthood or to the vocational diaconate.
 This book deals with such questions as: How can both communities and individuals discern a call from God within the vocations and tasks in which they find themselves?
 How can the Church deal creatively with its confusion about the differing roles and authority of ordained and lay ministers?

-- William Diehl, The Monday Connection: On Being an Authentic Christian in a Week Day World.
-2012 This is a classic book for theological thinking about the connection between work in the world and Christian identity.
-Focusing largely on ministries in corporate American, this book fleshes out the kinds of ministries that baptized people are called to exercise in the world, especially ministries of leadership, presence, and healing.
+- Diehl, William.
+The Monday Connection: On Being an Authentic Christian in a Week Day World.
+2012 Wipf and Stock.
+This is a classic book for theological thinking about the connection between work in the world and Christian identity.
+Focusing largely on ministries in corporate America, this book fleshes out the kinds of ministries that baptized people are called to exercise in the world, especially ministries of leadership, presence, and healing.

 - Palmer, Parker.
 Let Your Life Speak: Listening to the Voice of Vocation.
 2000 Jossey-Bass.
 This slim volume, written by a renowned Quaker, author, and educator, combines his spiritual autography with solid advice on the process of discerning God’s will, including the importance of community in discernment, what to do “when way closes,” and how to listen for the voice of one’s true self, as opposed to the messages from the surrounding culture.